jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-To have much learning and skill, to be well-trained in discipline, and good in speech — this is the highest blessing.
+The only way to tell the truth is to speak with kindness.
+Only the words of a loving man can be heard.
-- The Buddha
+- Henry David Thoreau

-Updated on: [6/11/2023]
+Updated on: [6/12/2023]
 <!-- #quoteEnd -->
 </pre>